Google Drive’s new feature is all that and a bag of Search Chips

 Google Drive’s Search Chips are basically the same, but the filters are optimized for finding files in the cloud.
 To summon them, enter a keyword into the search bar at the top of the screen and hit Enter—a row of buttons with different filtering options will instantly appear at the top of the results page.

-Click on each of them to open a dropdown menu to tweak it and refine your search.
-From left to right, your first option is to filter by where the file is (Location), followed by what kind of document it is (File Type).
-The third button lets you search by the people who have access to the file you’re looking for.
-Click on it to open a dropdown menu, which will always have your name first and be populated by frequent contacts.
-Hover over an entry to see how that person is involved in the file you’re looking for—you can choose from files that belong to them (Is owned by), those they have shared with you (Is shared by), or both (All).
+The next filter you can set up is People, which lets you search by the people who have access to the file you’re looking for.
+Click it to open a dropdown menu, which will always have your name at the top and be populated by frequent contacts.
+Hover over an entry to see how that person might be involved in the file you’re looking for—you can choose from files that belong to them (Is owned by), those they have created (Is created by), and those they’ve shared with you (Is shared by).
 There’s also a search bar in case you want to find someone who’s not listed.

 [Related: Become a Google Drive power user with these 20 tips and tricks]